kowalski93/Land_Use_Analyzer/README.md

 ## Example result

-In this example, a land use dataset from the center of San Francisco is used, along with a dataset of SF neighborhoods.
+In this example, a land use dataset from the center of Saint Luis is used, along with a dataset of SF neighborhoods.
 The entropy index has been calculated for each neihborhood polygon and the more red the color, the higher the entropy.

 ![image](https://user-images.githubusercontent.com/39091833/126985686-d14a6475-1091-40c5-9e72-bc7c08cfded5.png)